 You also want to be able to discuss your goals, wants, and needs for your website.
 The firm should be able to help guide you towards the best solutions to get you the engagement, conversions, and insights that you’re looking for.

 Inquire about any other types of meetings and documentation that will be included to define and guide the process through to completion and beyond.
 After all, web design does not stop after the project is over.
-There’s always more continual maintenance work to do to keep your website in tip-top shape.
+There’s always more continual website maintenance work to do to keep your website in tip-top shape.

-- Do they offer care plans?
+- Do they offer WordPress Support?

 - Website health checkups?